mjhong0708/amp/docs/theory.rst

 Next components of Zernike descriptor are computed from Zernike moments of the above atomic density destribution for each atom :math:`i`.

-Figure below show how components of Zernike descriptor vary with pair-atom distance, three-atom angle, and four-atom dehidral angle.
+Figure below shows how components of Zernike descriptor vary with pair-atom distance, three-atom angle, and four-atom dehidral angle.
 It is important to note that components of the Gaussian descriptor discussed above are non-sensitive to the four-atom dehidral angle of the following figure.